TimochiL/auto-houstonfest/README.md

 # auto-houstonfest
-Houstonfest and Texas State German Contests registration automation scripts
+Houstonfest and Texas State German Contests registration files generation scripts

 ## Installation
 Install the necessary dependencies with pip if running from source